audreyfeldroy/choosealicense/README.rst

 Choose a License is a Cookiecutter plugin for selecting an open-source license.

-* Free software: ISC license
+* Free software: Apache Software License 2.0
 * Documentation: https://choosealicense.readthedocs.io.

 Features